 Our Healthy Connections Initiative is incorporated in all areas of programming at both our Portola and Excelsior sites.
 This initiative provides workshops and activities on four overarching areas of health: nutrition/healthy eating, exercise, disease prevention, and mental health.
 Family Connections hosts interns from other health organizations including San Francisco State University, City College of San Francisco and UC San Francisco to provide health related education and information to participants of all ages.

 Check out our calendar for upcoming workshops, exercise classes, and events.

-Because of the vital need to increase exercise for overall health, Family Connections offers exercise classes and physical activity opportunities for all our participants to help them recognize and find the balance between eating well and keeping their bodies active and in shape.
+Family Connections offers Exercise Classes and physical activity opportunities for all our participants to help them recognize and find the balance between eating well and keeping their bodies active and in shape.
 Adult exercise classes range from Yoga to Zumba, to Tai Chi and Chair Yoga, and exercise for children is standard throughout all of our programs.

 Family Connections has designed this program to provide information and tools that support our families in developing healthier, more plant-focused eating habits that address childhood obesity and improve health outcomes.
 We focus on the connection between diet and nutrition and disease prevention, empowering families to take a holistic approach to their health.

 In addition to cooking demonstrations and education on how and what to look for when shopping (farmers’ market, organic, gluten free, etc), FC offers cooking classes to adults and youth to allow families to directly understand how to prepare and cook fruits/vegetables, whole grains, and alternative proteins.
 These workshops provide information, support and encouragement to help families make a switch from unhealthy eating habits, and to help them in making good choices around nutrition.